podio-community/podio-php/examples/index.md

   // Find the value of the 'title' and 'body' fields.
   // These are the two fields we want to display.
+  // If your fields have different external_ids
+  // modify the code below
   $item_data = array(
     'title' => $item->fields['title']->values,
     'body' => $item->fields['body']->values,